Wilhelm Kube: Early life

+Nazi Party

+Kube first became involved with Nazism in 1923 when he left the DNVP, believing it not militant enough, and instead joined the more radical German Völkisch Freedom Party (DVFP) which had splintered from the DNVP a year earlier.
+At the time, the DVFP had a close relationship with the National Socialist Freedom Movement (NSFP), the legal replacement of the Nazi Party that had been banned after the failed Beer Hall Putsch.
+In May and December 1924, Kube was elected to the Reichstag from the NSFP electoral list though he was not an official member, and served until May 1928.
+In February 1925, the NSFB was dissolved when the Nazi Party reformed after its ban expired in January and Adolf Hitler had been released from prison.
+Kube continued his affiliation with the DVFP, but infighting within the party led to his explusion in 1926.
+Members from northern and eastern Germany also left the DVFP with Kube to join the Nazi movement.

-Kube was born in Glogau (today's Głogów), Prussian Silesia, and studied history, economics and theology.
-In 1911 he received a Moses Mendelssohn Scholarship from the University of Berlin.
-Kube was active in the Völkisch movement as a student, and joined the Nazi Party in late 1927.
-From 1928 he was also leader of the tiny Nazi party faction (6 seats) in the Prussian Landtag (Prussian state legislature).
-Under his leadership it grew to be the largest party in the Landtag by 1932.
-On 1 February 1928, he was appointed Gauleiter of Ostmark with his seat at Frankfurt an der Oder.
-On 1 June 1933 this was merged with the neighboring Gau Brandenburg to form Gau Kurmark (later reorganized as the Gau March of Brandenburg) with its seat in Berlin.
-After the Nazis came to power, he was made Oberpräsident of the Prussian provinces of Brandenburg and Posen-West Prussia, thus uniting under his control the highest party and governmental offices in the provinces.
-He joined the SS on 29 September 1933 with the rank of Oberführer and on 27 January 1934, he was promoted to SS-Gruppenführer.
-In November 1933 he was elected as a Nazi deputy to the Reichstag from electoral constituency 5, Frankfurt/Oder.
+Kube joined the Nazi Party (membership number 71,682) in late 1927 and soon became the leader of the party in the Prussian Landtag.
+Under his leadership, the Nazi Party in Prussia grew from a tiny faction of 6 seats in 1928 to be the largest party in the Landtag by 1932.
+On 1 February 1928, he was appointed Gauleiter (regional party leader) of Gau Ostmark with his seat at Frankfurt an der Oder.
+At the July 1932 election, Kube returned to the Reichstag as a deputy from electoral constituency 5 (Frankfurt an der Oder.
+On 1 June 1933, Kube's Gau Ostmark was merged with the neighboring Gau Brandenburg to form Gau Kurmark, which was later reorganized as the Gau March of Brandenburg with its seat in Berlin.
+After the Nazis came to national power in 1933, he was made Oberpräsident of the Prussian provinces of Brandenburg and Posen-West Prussia, thus uniting under his leadership the highest party and governmental offices in the provinces.
+On 14 September 1933, he was appointed to the Prussian State Council by Prussian Minister-President Hermann Göring.
+Kube joined the SS on 29 September 1933 with the rank of SS-Oberführer and on 27 January 1934, he was promoted to SS-Gruppenführer.
+In November 1933 and March 1936, he was again returned as a Nazi deputy to the Reichstag from constituency 5, Frankfurt an der Oder.
+He retained a Reichstag seat until the fall of the Nazi regime, being elected from the Nazi electoral list in April 1938.
 On 9 September 1935, Kube was made a member of the Academy for German Law.